A Quantum-Inspired Algorithm for Graph Isomorphism

 Quantum algorithms for graph isomorphism exist and make use of various NISQ-era methods, such as annealing \cite{Gaitan2014, SolvAnneal, RBM, Zick15} and quantum walks \cite{WalksGI}.
 However, only one algorithm has been developed for a platform recently used in a quantum advantage claim \cite{USTC, USTC25}; the quantum sampling-based algorithm of Brádler et. al. \cite{GIGBS} for a Gaussian Boson Sampler.
 Gaussian Boson Sampling (GBS) \cite{Kruse} is a scheme where squeezed coherent states are injected into and evolved according to a linear interferometer before samples are collected in the form of click patterns by single-photon detectors at the system's output.
-Each sampler has an associated probability distribution, determined by the properties of the interferometer, that each of these measured samples is 'drawn' from.
+Each sampler has an associated probability distribution, determined by the input states and properties of the interferometer, that each of these measured samples is `drawn' from.
 Can being able to collect many samples from a physical system be used to solve graph isomorphism, and if so, how efficiently?